 Laboratory to accompany Principles of Accounting-Financial (ACCT1).
 Students use the computer as a tool in solving accounting problems.
 Includes spreadsheets and computerized accounting system.
 Each student is required to have some typed of storage device to save their files on.
-(L, M)
+(L. M)

-ACCT 1L Principles of Accounting- 4.5 units Financial
+ACCT 1L Principles of Accounting- 4.5 Units Financial

-Prerequisite: Concurrent enrollment or completion with a C or better in: BCA 15 or BCA 33A
+Prerequisite: Satisfactory completion of ACCT 50; concurrent enrollment or satisfactory completion of BCA 15 or BCA 33A